 1. It Is Antibacterial And Heals Wounds

-Although castor seeds have potential toxic effects, the oil pressed from it has been proven to have antibacterial properties.
-In a study published in the journal Biomacromolecules, wound-dressing films in which castor oil was used as the main ingredient was found to effectively fight bacteria and expedite the healing process.3
+Although castor seeds have potential toxic effects, the oil pressed from them has been proven to have antibacterial properties.
+As per a 2015 study, dressing wounds with films in which castor oil was used as the main ingredient could effectively fight bacteria and quicken the healing process.3

 Castor oil can also be used on hands and feet before going to bed to keep them soft.
 In some cultures, women who have just had children massage their breasts with castor oil as it is believed to stimulate the mammary glands and increase the flow of breast milk.